tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 _fig 1.1_

-> Azure AD mandates metadata in XML format, while SimpleSAMLphp necessitates metadata to be converted into PHP (See SimpleSAMLphp’s metadata converter).
+> Azure AD mandates metadata in XML format, while SimpleSAMLphp necessitates metadata to be converted into PHP (See SimpleSAMLphp's metadata converter).
 {.message-box}

 # 1. Configure a SimpleSAMLphp SAML 2.0 Service Provider